Skip to content

 Tree-shaped navigation

-• Near the root (e.g., CLAUDE.md, top-level READMEs): mostly links and short summaries that point deeper into the tree.
+• Near the root (e.g., CLAUDE.md, top-level READMEs): links and short summaries that point deeper into the tree.

 • Folders group related docs into categories.